Complex Documents

 Search Usersguide to Microsoft Word using Google

-Built-In Hyperlinks in the Table of Contents – Differences between Word 97 and Word 2000 – CK Note
+Built-In Hyperlinks in the Table of Contents – Differences between Word 97 and Word 2000 and later – CK Note

 By default, a Table of Contents generated in Word will contain hyperlinks to the sections listed in the Table of Contents.
 These hyperlinks are normally invisible (not formatted using the Hyperlink character style).
 Word 2000 makes the entire entry a hyperlink.
 In Word 97 only the page numbers are hyperlinks.
 If a document has a Table of Contents generated using Word 2000 and is read or edited in Word 97, the hyperlinks on the text in the Table of Contents will remain unless that Table of Contents is updated using Word 97.
 However, they will be formatted using the Hyperlink character style (blue and underlined by default) in Word 97.